-If you have been diagnosed with rheumatoid arthritis and it keeps you from participating in regular daily activities as well as prevents you from working, you may be eligible to receive Social Security disability benefits.
+If you have been diagnosed with rheumatoid arthritis, and it keeps you from participating in regular daily activities as well as prevents you from working, you may be eligible to receive Social Security disability benefits.
 Any one of any age can suffer from rheumatoid arthritis.

 Rheumatoid arthritis is a form of inflammatory arthritis that can cause limitation of joints, persistent swelling, and severe pain.

-If your arthritis is severe enough to limit your abilities to perform basic work tasks, such as standing, walking, pulling, carrying, reaching, sitting, lifting, or handling, you may be eligible to receive monthly disability benefits from the Social Security Administration (SSA).
+If your arthritis is severe enough to limit your abilities to perform basic work tasks, such as standing, walking, pulling, carrying, reaching, sitting, lifting, or handling, you may be eligible to receive monthly disability benefits with arthritis from the Social Security Administration (SSA).

 Advanced rheumatoid arthritis can impact one or more body systems because it is an autoimmune condition.
 If you have rheumatoid arthritis, you will need to visit a rheumatologist regularly for treatment adjustments.